ric-sar/openssh_on_windows/README.md

 With this command you created a pair of ```Ed25519``` keys: ```id_ed25519``` which is your **private key** and ```id_ed25519.pub``` which is your **public key**.
 Both will be saved in ```C:\Users\Username\.ssh``` for Standard user or in ```C:\ProgramData\ssh``` for Administrator User.

 ### Add the key to ssh-agent
-Taking into consideration that your **private key** is stored in an User folder it must be stored securely.
+Taking into consideration that your **private key** is stored in a User folder it must be stored securely.
 OpenSSH provides the so called ssh-agent which allows to use the private key related to your client without pointing to the private key path:
 ```
 Get-Service ssh-agent | Set-Service -StartupType Automatic
 Start-Service ssh-agent